mark-watson/PythonAIBook/manuscript/Recommendation_Systems.md

 - Eric Lundquist has written a Python library [rankfm](https://github.com/etlundquist/rankfm) for factorization machines for recommendation and ranking problems.
 - If product data includes pictures then consider using this [Keras example](https://keras.io/examples/nlp/nl_image_search/) as a guide for creating embeddings for images and implementing image search.
 - A research idea: [a Keras example](https://keras.io/examples/structured_data/movielens_recommendations_transformers/) that was written by Khalid Salama that transforms input training data to a textual representation for input to a Transformer model.
 This example is based on the paper [Behavior Sequence Transformer for E-commerce Recommendation in Alibaba](https://arxiv.org/abs/1905.06874) by Qiwei Chen, Huan Zhao, Wei Li, Pipei Huang, and Wenwu Ou.

+# Book Wrap-up

+Thank you, dear reader, for spending the time for taking an adventure with me: exploring AI programming ideas using Python.
+Because some of the material will be dated quickly, I was motivated to write this book and release it quickly.
+Indeed, I wrote this book in just a two and a half month period.

+My first ten books were published as conventional print books by McGraw-Hill, Springer-Verlag, John Riley, and other publishers.
+I then published several books with free licenses that can be downloaded from [https://markwatson.com](https://markwatson.com).
+My seven eBooks subsequently [published on Leanpub](https://leanpub.com/u/markwatson) have cumulatively been updated many times to new editions.
+I would like to that the Leanpub platform for simplifying the process of writing and frequently updating eBooks.

+I tend to remove some material in new eBook editions that might be outdated, and add new chapters on different topics.
+Because of this, when you get new editions of my books (free on Leanpub), consider also keeping the old editions.

+I live in Sedona Arizona.
+If you are every passing through Sedona, contact me (see [https://markwatson.com](https://markwatson.com)) if you would like to have coffee and talk about Python and AI.